-- According to Food and Drug Administration regulations, if floodwater has contacted the edible portion of the crop, it is prohibited from entering the human food supply.
-Keep it separate from uncontaminated portions of the crop and dispose of it.
+- According to FDA regulations, any fruit that comes into contact with floodwater cannot be harvested.
+Floodwaters may contain elevated levels of not only pathogenic bacteria but also chemicals, which cannot be removed from a food once contaminated.
+The FDA considers all human and animal foods that come into contact with floodwaters to be adulterated.
+If you must destroy and dispose of food products, keep documentation showing that the crop did not enter the food supply. - If the edible portion of the crop has come into contact with floodwaters, keep it separate from uncontaminated portions of the crop, and dispose of it.
 This applies to surface crops; underground crops; crops with a hard skin or shell; grain, nuts, corn, and similar crops; and others.
-See the FDA: - -Guidance for Industry: Evaluating the Safety of Flood-affected Food Crops for Human Consumption - Safety of Food and Animal Food Crops Affected by Hurricanes, Flooding, and Power Outages - If floodwater was nearby but did not contact the edible portion of the crop, work with State regulators and FDA offices to determine whether the crop is considered adulterated.
+For more information, see the FDA: - -Guidance for Industry: Evaluating the Safety of Flood-affected Food Crops for Human Consumption - -Center for Veterinary Medicine (CVM) Updates website and scroll through the updates for resources to help animal food producers affected by hurricanes - If floodwater was nearby but did not contact the edible portion of the crop, work with State regulators and FDA offices to determine whether the crop is considered adulterated.